Learn about planning ahead

 Enduring Powers of Attorney

-Below are just a few of the many other great sources that might be of interest to learn more about Enduring Powers of Attorney.
+Below are just a few of the many great resources that might be of interest, in order to learn more about Enduring Powers of Attorney.
 The first link, ‘common questions’, can help answer tricky questions, like if an attorney document from interstate/overseas can be used in Queensland.

 Advanced Health Directive

 An Advanced Health Directive allows you to document your preferences about future health care and treatment.
 It is only used when you are not able to make these decisions for yourself.
 The Queensland Government has published an explanatory guide, which walks you through completing an Advanced Health Directive, as well as providing helpful information, practical examples, hints and tips.
 You can find it and related forms below: